silum/astrokat-wiki/Observation-file.md

 ### Observation loops
 An observation_loop contains a sequence of LST ranges, each LST element provides a list of targets to observe over that sidereal time range.
 When [converting from a catalogue](https://github.com/ska-sa/astrokat/wiki/Catalogues-to-observation-files), the LST range is calculated from the RA of the listed targets.
+If an observation loop has multiple _`target_list`_s, the lists must be separated by explicitly indicating their LST range, both _`start`_ and _`end`_ angle hours.
+If, however, the observation contains only a single _`target_list`_, the user need only specify a start LST, as well as the expected _`obs_duration`_ of the observation.

 The **Target List** is generally specified as:
 _`name=<name>, radec=<HH:MM:SS.f, DD:MM:SS.f>, tags=<cal/target>, duration=<sec>`_